Awarding Scholarships Since 1992

 Do I have to submit ACT or SAT scores to apply for a Big Tex Scholarship?

 No, due to COVID-19, we are implementing a test-optional policy for the 2020-2021 application year.
 When applying for a Big Tex Scholarship, ACT and SAT scores are entirely optional, meaning students can choose whether or not to add them to their application.
 In other words, students get to decide how they want to present themselves in the application process.
 For 2021, test scores will not be considered in the formal scoring process.
 If test scores are submitted, the committee will only use to better understand the student’s overall academic performance.

 What are the requirements for scholarship renewal?

 You must attend an accredited college or university within the state of Texas.
 You must enroll in, and pass, a minimum of 12 hours each semester.
 You must achieve a minimum 2.5 GPA your first semester and a 3.0 cumulative GPA for every semester thereafter.
 To clarify, if you make below a 3.0 one semester but your cumulative GPA is still at least a 3.0, you meet the required GPA.
-For those of you who have received a State Fair of Texas Youth Livestock Scholarship, you must be enrolled in an agricultural-related or agricultural-benefiting curriculum.
+You must also submit your renewal on the portal before the deadline.
+Email submissions will not be accepted.

-What happens if I don’t make the GPA requirement?
+What happens if I don’t meet the GPA requirement?

 What happens if I have to drop a class and don’t meet the 12 hour minimum?